camunda/camunda-platform-helm/docs/gha-workflows.md

       # Required: false
       camunda-helm-git-ref: 'main'

+      # Auto-generate credentials or copy them from external secret.
+Valid options: auto-generated or external-secret
+      # New optional auto-generated secrets are only supported in Camunda 8.6 chart and above.
+      # Default: 'auto-generated'
+      # Required: false
+      camunda-helm-credentials-source: 'auto-generated'

       # Git reference of the caller's repository (branch, tag, or commit SHA) that initiated the workflow
       # Default: 'main'
       # Required: false